-Although Rist says that Plato himself expresses his awareness to this gap in later writing such as Phaedrus and the Laws, I believe that Plato would not be approved of the personalized solution.
+Although Rist says that Plato himself expresses his awareness of this gap in later writing, such as Phaedrus and the Laws, I believe that Plato would not have approved of the personalized solution.
 The personalization creates moral and metaphysical problems.
-Rist himself mentions few metaphysical problems amongst the issue regarding the ability of God to "know" the particulars (Rist, 2012, 267).
-He doesn't mention the moral or metaethical problematic implications that the personalized solution creates.
-One of the problems is that it materialize the transcendent sublime.
-And this would be a deep contradiction of a well-accepted Plato's central theme regarding the human inclination to ascribe hyperbolic value of realness to earthly-material things which possess very little amount of the property of realness (Rep. 6.510a).
-In so many places he shows our wrong inclination to give exaggerated value – value of realness – to things which are not possess large amount of realness.
-Yet this is exactly what personification of the Good would bring to.
-For it serves, as Rist actually says, as an instrument for performing the moral deed.
+Rist himself mentions a few metaphysical problems, including the issue regarding the ability of God to "know" the particulars (Rist, 2012, 267).
+He does not mention the moral or metaethical problematic implications that the personalized solution creates.
+One of the problems is that it materializes the transcendent sublime, and this would be a deep contradiction of a well-accepted central theme of Plato’s regarding the human inclination to ascribe a hyperbolic value of realness to earthly-material things which possess very little amount of the property of realness (Rep. 6.510a).
+In many places he shows our mistaken inclination to give exaggerated value – value of realness – to things which do not possess a large amount of realness.
+Yet this is exactly what personification of the Good would bring about.
+For it serves, as Rist actually points out, as an instrument for performing the moral deed.
 This makes the specific "moral deed" superior in hierarchy to the personalized God.
-This perspective may easily lead in the slippery slope of pseudo-moral actions in the name of God.
-People start thinking that their idea of what is good (for example punishing the sinners, inquiring and frightening them or start a war upon them) is a goal which the personalized God should serve.
-In other words, once the good becomes the personalized God it loses its transcendent sublime holiness in favor of the material earthly level of existence.
+This perspective may easily lead to the slippery slope of pseudo-moral actions in the name of God.
+People start thinking that their idea of what is good (for example punishing sinners, inquiring and frightening them, or waging a war on them) is a goal which the personalized God should serve.
+In other words, once the good becomes the personalized God, it loses its transcendent sublime holiness in favor of the material earthly level of existence.
 And this mixture is, at least in Plato's eyes, an ontological contradiction.
-Again since the amount of realness of the material earthly ontological level is much less than that which is pure reality, or as Gadamer names the Platonic Good: the "arché, the starting point (principle) of everything" (1986, 90).
-This mixture illusion of taking the value of pure reality and give it to earthly things leads to endless inner divisions which brings to tensions, conflicts and cruel wars – absolutely not holy.
-It is worth to mention here that Plato didn't foresee (as he did with timocracy, oligarchy, democracy and the tyrannical state and individual types), the theocratic corruption of the best state and individual.
+Again, since the amount of realness of the material earthly ontological level is much less than that which is pure reality, or as Gadamer names the Platonic Good: the "arché, the starting point (principle) of everything" (1986, 90).
+This mixture illusion of taking the value of pure reality and giving it to earthly things leads to endless inner divisions which bring tensions, conflicts, and cruel wars – absolutely not holy.
+It is worth mentioning here that Plato did not foresee (as he did with timocracy, oligarchy, democracy, and the tyrannical state and individual types), the theocratic corruption of the best state and the individual.

-Nevertheless I do not wish to omit the moral obligation of the agent even though Rist suggest that that it is the only alternative of those who don't agree with personalizing the Good (2012, 268).Therefore I would like to suggest more speculative interpretation then that of Irwin and Kraut in order to find a way to connect this gap between the good and the just and to give some concrete illustrations of the good.
+Nevertheless, I do not wish to omit the moral obligation of the agent, even though Rist suggests that it is the only alternative for those who do not agree with personalizing the Good (2012, 268).Therefore, I would like to suggest more speculative interpretation than that of Irwin and Kraut in order to find a way to bridge this gap between the good and the just and to give some concrete illustrations of the good.